unfoldtoolbox/UnfoldDocs/src/developer.md

   ```

 - Then you can open a pull request and work with the reviewer to address any issues.

-!!! important "Best practices not shackles"
-    We encourage you to share your contributions in whatever state you are comfortable with.
-Don’t feel overwhelmed by the number of guides — think of them as helpful resources, not strict requirements.
-Every contribution is valuable, and we’re happy to refine things together!

 ## Formatting